Air Cargo Export Procedures – Introduction

 Dangerous Goods – Only Certified Packaging Company May Make Changes

 The freight forwarder is not authorised to make changes to any package, which is classified as hazardous as per the Dangerous Goods Regulations (DGR).
-Only a certified for dangerous goods packaging and handling may do so.
+Only an entity certified for dangerous goods packaging and handling may do so.
+IATA publishes the official Dangerous Goods Regulations book.

 Only The Shipper May Amend Shipping Documents – Never The Forwarder